Nus Ghani

-Nusrat Munir Ul-Ghani (born 1 September 1972) is a British Conservative Party politician who has been Member of Parliament (MP) for Wealden in East Sussex since 2015.
-She is serving as Minister of State in the Department for Business and Trade.
-She was Parliamentary Under-Secretary of State at the Department for Transport and Lord Commissioner of HM Treasury.
+Nusrat Munir Ul-Ghani (born 1 September 1972) is a British Conservative Party politician and Member of Parliament (MP) for Sussex Weald since 2024, having represented the predecessor constituency Wealden from 2015 to 2024.
+She has served as Chairman of Ways and Means, the senior Deputy Speaker of the House of Commons since 2024.

+Ghani served as Minister of State for Europe in 2024.
+She has previously served as Minister of State for Industry and Economic Security and Minister of State for the Investment Security Unit.
+In January 2018, she became the first female Muslim minister to speak from the House of Commons despatch box.

+From 2018 to 2020, Ghani was Parliamentary Under-Secretary of State for Aviation and Maritime and a Lord Commissioner of HM Treasury under prime ministers Theresa May and Boris Johnson.
+After having served as vice-chair of the 1922 Committee, she was appointed Minister of State for Science and Investment Security by Liz Truss in September 2022.

 Early life and career

 Ghani was born in Kashmir on 1 September 1972, the daughter of parents from Azad Kashmir.
-Ghani was raised in Birmingham, England in a working-class background and educated at Bordesley Green Girls' School.
+Ghani was educated at Bordesley Green Girls' School in Birmingham.
 She studied at Birmingham City University, graduating with a BA in government and politics, and later gained a master's degree at Leeds University in international relations.

-She was employed by the charities Age UK and Breakthrough Breast Cancer, and later for the BBC World Service.
+She was employed by the charities Age UK and Breakthrough Breast Cancer, and later by the BBC World Service.

 Ghani first stood as a parliamentary candidate for Birmingham Ladywood at the 2010 general election, finishing third.